MIT-Emerging-Talent/ET6-foundations-group-23/collaboration/retrospective.md

 - Writing clear and descriptive commit messages to improve traceability.

 - Sharing updates during team check-ins to stay aligned.

+- Supporting each other through challenges.

+- Accomplishing tasks within the given time frame.

+- Respecting one another and valuing diverse perspectives.

 ## Start Doing